strongloop-bluemix/boilerplates/README.md

 #### Customer Database

-All customer information is available from the SalesForce api.
+All customer information is available from the SalesForce API.

 #### Inventory Database

-All car inventory is already available in an **existing** Oracle X3-8 Exadata Database Machine in an extremely secure location.
+All car inventory is already available in an **existing** Oracle X3-8 Exadata database.

 The Inventory DB schema looks like this: